ArbitrumFoundation/docs/docs/partials/_faq-partial.md

-### Will there ever be more than the two current Arbitrum DAO governed chains (Arbitrum DAO and Nova)? {#will-there-ever-be-more-than-the-two-current-arbitrum-dao-governed-chains-arbitrum-dao-and-nova}
+### Will there ever be more than the two current Arbitrum DAO governed chains (Arbitrum One and Nova)? {#will-there-ever-be-more-than-the-two-current-arbitrum-dao-governed-chains-arbitrum-one-and-nova}
 <p>It's up to the DAO; the DAO has license to deploy new governed L2 chains via a core <a href="/dao-glossary#governance-proposal">Governance proposal</a>.  </p>

 <p></p>